Austin Gallery

 chose

-We tested every rack on this list in real working conditions — gallery storage rotation, home-collection storage, and one university print-collection environment.
-Each was used for at least 90 days under regular load and evaluated against five criteria:
+We tested every rack on this list in real working conditions — gallery storage rotation, home-collection storage, and active studio use.
+Each was used under regular load and evaluated against five criteria:

 • Structural rigidity.
-We loaded each rack to manufacturer-claimed capacity, then 10% over, then waited 30 days.
-Racks that creep under sustained load are unacceptable — they fail over years, not at the moment of overload.
+We loaded each rack under normal use and watched for flex and creep over time.
+Racks that sag under sustained load are unacceptable — they fail over years, not at the moment of overload.

 Share this guide